swift-quic/.github/profile/README.md

 ## Hi there 👋

-You've reached the GitHub profile of SwiftQuic.
+You've reached SwiftQuic's GitHub profile.

-This organization's goal is to build Swift language implementations of QUIC and HTTP3.
+Our goal is to provide open source [Swift](https://www.swift.org/about/) implementations of [QUIC](https://www.rfc-editor.org/info/rfc9000) and [HTTP/3](https://www.rfc-editor.org/info/rfc9114).

 Checkout our projects: